OdinsPlasmaRifle/old.odinsplasmarifle.github.io/_posts/2015-09-20-vagrant-on-arch-linux-part-2.md

 Navigate into webserver and add 2 folders:  'trusty' and 'sites'.
 The 'trusty' folder will house the vagrant config files.
 While the 'sites' folder will be a location that is synced between localhost and the Virtual Box.

-Next, move or copy the following files from the vagrant-lamp folder you downloaded above to the trusty folder you just created:
+Next, move or copy the following files from the vagrant-lamp folder you downloaded above to the 'trusty' folder you just created:

     Vagrantfile
     provision.sh

-In order to make the vagrant box useful for development we need to make a few configuration changes, You can do this by editting the 'Vagrantfile' to look like this:
+In order to make the Vagrant Box useful for development we need to make a few configuration changes, You can do this by editting the 'Vagrantfile' to look like this:

     # -*- mode: ruby -*-
     # vi: set ft=ruby :